FSLASER/re4-job-file-api/README.md

   - The device must be added to the device list on the target API website
   - The device must be connected to the website
   - The generated `.lap` file will only work with the correct device
+- **Device Auth Code**: Required for most API endpoints (except `get-workspace-bounds`).
+This is a time-based one-time password (TOTP) that must be fetched from the device's `/2fa` endpoint.
+  - Obtained by making a GET request to `http://{device_ip}/2fa`
+  - The response contains a JSON object with a `totp` field containing the auth code
+  - This code changes periodically and must be fetched fresh for each API call

 ### File Requirements